nourmahfel/Work_experience/README.md

-**Question:** What are potential consequences of skipping quality control and trimming in a diagnostic laboratory?
+**Question:** What are the potential consequences of skipping quality control and trimming in a diagnostic laboratory?